 Umeshu is a Japanese liqueur made by stepping green ume fruits –known as Japanese plums- in sochu or sake.
 The recipe uses sugar and the resulting liqueur tastes sweet and sour.
 Umeshu is some times referred to as plum wine, but this is not a happy translation.

 Beer is probably the most popular alcoholic beverage in Japan.
 First beer houses were opened by Dutch merchants for the sailors working in the trade routes.
-The country took it from there to have several local large beer producers and to make drinking beer while munching edamame a common sight in the Japanese summer.
+The country took it from there to have several local large beer producers.
+Drinking beer while munching edamame a common sight in the Japanese summer.

 Wine in India